jiaohehu/NPreview/README.md

 Please see section \ref{tutorial:15}
 ~~~

-See the "Cross references" section for more details.
+See the following section for working with cross references in general.

-A Unicode character literal markup is to physically insert a Unicode character into the document by specify its numeric code point in hexadecimal form.
-For example, the markup of `[&](U+4f60)` would have insert a CJK character "你" into the generated LATEX document.

-## Cross references
+## Working with cross references

 In Latex a label is a short name that refer to a specific heading such as a chapter, section, subsection, etc. It also refers to a float such as a figure, table, or listing.